plone-ve/ploneedu_demos.suite/README.rst

 PloneEdu demo suite
 ====================

 The idea with this buildout configuration is show install a Plone latest version with the commons and usefull third-party add-ons Plone for education sector.

+Plone for Education suite, that shows how improve the effectiveness of classes or courses presencial, also offering E-learing solutions, create forms with workflow through the Web, etc.

 Features